FormidableLabs/webpack-dashboard/README.md

 ```
 Now you can just run your start script like normal, except now, you are awesome.
 Not that you weren't before.
 I'm just saying.
 More so.

+### InspectPack and Node Environments

+Webpack Dashboard does additional analysis of individual module sizes, asset sizes and any problems when your bundle is unminified and not in a production environment.
+The Webpack Plugin automatically adds `pathinfo = true` to your configuration’s output object.
+Environments are defined through the `DefinePlugin` with `process.env["NODE_ENV"]` being `"production"`.
+Webpack Dashboard will produce a warning if a production configuration is run.

 #### Run it

 Finally, start your server using whatever command you have set up.
 Either you have `npm run dev` or `npm start` pointed at `node devServer.js` or something along those lines.